 This Department is in charge of excavation and research at the Nara Palace Site (Special Historic Site), where the imperial palace and government offices were located in the Nara period (710-784).
 Systematic research has been in progress since 1959 and over one-third of the 130 hectare site has been excavated and surveyed so far.
-The finds from excavation at the sites of the palace and ancient temples, and such as architectural remains, wooden tablets (used for written documents). earthenware vessels and ceramic tiles, have been verified with reference to historical records; this empirical research on the Nara period undertaken by the Department has won widespread plaudits.
+Finds at the sites of the palace and ancient temples (such as architectural remains, wooden tablets used for writing, earthernware vessels and ceramic tiles) have been verified with reference to historical records, with the Department's empirical research on the Nara period winning widespread plaudits.
 The Department also provides the results of its research on the Nara Palace Site to the Ministry of Land, Infrastructure, Transport and Tourism (MLIT) as basic data to support the maintenance of the national Nara Palace Site Historical Park.